wazerstar/ReservedCpuSets/README.md

 3. Adding support for all Windows 10 versions

-4. Optionally applying changes in real-time with ``--load-cpusets``

 ## How It Works

 Upon inspection of system changes while configuring ``SetRTCores`` to 11 with the PowerShell script, the registry key below was created.
 After a few minutes of reverse engineering, the explanation for the value is relatively simple (see examples).